Troutline

 Snowpack

-Roaring Fork River basin snowpack is at 19% of normal — expect an early runoff and low summer flows, with tailwaters and spring creeks holding up best.
-The May–July runoff forecast for Roaring Fk at Glenwood Springs is 26% of average.
+Snowpack data for Roaring Fork River basin is limited right now.
+The June–July runoff forecast for Roaring Fk at Glenwood Springs is 20% of average.

 The Roaring Fork is the West's marquee freestone — 70 miles from Independence Pass at 12,000 feet down through Aspen, Basalt, and Carbondale to the Colorado River at Glenwood Springs.
 The upper river through Aspen is small-stream pocket water with cutthroat, brook trout, and rainbows.
 Below Aspen the river gathers volume from Castle, Maroon, and Brush creeks and becomes a true big-water freestone with deep runs, riffles, and overhanging willow banks.
 Below the Crystal River confluence at Carbondale the river widens further and is the classic drift-boat hopper-dropper water — float trips from Carbondale to Westbank and Westbank to Glenwood are the standard Roaring Fork day.